alvaroalea/QL_TheQuill_Tools/info/ql_program.md

 The version number do not match other platforms and some capabilities of the QL version can only be found C versions, the CP/M Version or even in PAW.

 ## Capabilities
-Free space available on start (on bare Sinclair QL) > 32768 bytes
+Free space available on start (on bare Sinclair QL) > 53760 bytes, memory increase if you have memory expansion.

-Text resolution: 40 columns by 25 rows, mode 4 or mode 8 colors (same columns/rows)
+Text resolution: 37 columns by 22 rows, mode 4 or mode 8 colors (same columns/rows)

 Use, like BBC an Oric, * instead of _

+The executable file shall be run with
+'''
+ex file
+'''
+when leave the game, the screen is not clean, so last typed remain.

+using lresp to load the executable game work, but game is unable to leave, going back to start the adventure after put garbage in screen.

 ### Sound/Color Actions:
 * SOUND
 * BORDER / PAPER / INK
 * CLS

+Ctr, Shift and number or symbol can generate internacional leters as per next table:

 Alt + 0-7 change color of ink.
 Alt + 8 inverse video,
 Alt + 9 Go back to normal colors.
+Shift + Enter Change of line

 To change the color of background, change ink to paper desired, inverse and change ink again